lroudge/technical-use-case/test-log.md

 I had trouble with the `percentile()` method that returns either `number[]` or `number[][]`, so I had to unfortunately typecast it to `number[]`.

+I wanted to test the robustness of my app by inserting bigger datasets in the database, using faker to generate fake job names, but the seed command failed when trying to insert > 1000 jobs :sad:

+I got both these errors:
+`Timed out fetching a new connection from the connection pool.` `Error: Command was killed with SIGABRT (Aborted): ts-node --compiler-options {"module":"CommonJS"} prisma/seed.ts`

 ## :four: Make it pretty (approximately 2 hours)

 This was by far the most tedious part.
 I am not a designer even though I try to use common sense and minimalistic